Skip to main content

 Accepted items for inorganic collections

-Our inorganic collection service is now focused on reuse, recycling and diverting waste from landfills.
+Our inorganic collection service focuses on reuse, recycling and diverting waste from landfills.

-We can't provide an exhaustive list, but examples of items that are acceptable are:
+We cannot provide an exhaustive list, but examples of items that are acceptable are:

 • large appliances – empty fridges, freezers, washing machines and ovens